Types of Muscular Dystrophy and Neuromuscular Diseases

 Childhood to early adults

 Symptoms include facial muscle weakness and weakness with some wasting of shoulders and upper arms.
-Progression is slow with periods of rapid deterioration.
+Progress is slow with periods of rapidly getting worse.
 Life span may be many decades after onset.

 Limb-Girdle